labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

-### Pangenome statistics
+### Pangenome output statistics

 The sub-command `ppanggolin write_pangenome` writes 'flat' files that describe the pangenome and its elements.
+Only two arguments are required : `-p` an input pangenome hdf5 file produced by one of the previously described subcommands; and `-o` or `--output` a directory in which the output files will be written.
+The force flag `-f` is needed in order to overwrite or add to an existing output directory.
 Toggle which of the files below are output by providing the corresponding flags.

 #### Mean Persistent Duplication